krusynth/digitalpolicy/content/_info/software-development.md

 ### Domain Names

 You may determine that you want a custom domain name for the project, particularly if you're working on a website.
-As a general rule, such projects should be hosted at a `.gov`, `.mil` or similar official address. @CISA manages the [**dotgov** program](https://home.dotgov.gov/) and handles all [registrations of new domain names](https://home.dotgov.gov/registration/) for all government agences - federal, state, tribal, or local.
+As a general rule, such projects should be hosted at a `.gov`, `.mil` or similar official address. @CISA manages the [**dotgov** program](https://home.dotgov.gov/) and handles all [registrations of new domain names](https://home.dotgov.gov/registration/) for all government agencies - federal, state, tribal, or local.
 Registration is free.

 All requests for registrations are reviewed by the White House, which may choose to deny the request for any reason.
 Previously there had been a large proliferation of new domain names, and some registrations have recently been rejected in an attempt to reduce the sprawl.
 Whenever possible, it's generally a better idea to use either a subdomain under the agency's primary domain (e.g. [cloud.cio.gov](https://cloud.cio.gov/)), or at a subdirectory under the agency's main website (e.g. [SBA's EIDL loan program](https://www.sba.gov/funding-programs/loans/covid-19-relief-options/eidl)).